jeremi-chabros/WATERS/README.md

 # CWT
-**Continuous wavelete transform-based spike detection utilising data-driven templates**
+**Spike detection based on continuous wavelet transform with data-driven templates**

 This method is an extension of the method presented in: